adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 ```
 # The Complete Program

-Putting all of this together we now have a geenralised Langton's ant program for any moveset.
-I also put in some custom colour schemes for you to play around with or you can add your own!:
+Putting all of this together we now have a generalised Langton's ant program for any moveset.
+In the complete program below I put in some custom colour schemes for you to play around with or you can add your own!

 ```python
 import numpy as np